Queensland Camping

 The Blue Lagoon North Point Campground has just 25 sites that range in size from medium to large.
 All sites are well marked and suitable for tents, with just four sites suitable for off-road caravans or camper trailers.

-Facilities include water (requires treating before drinking), septic toilets and cold showers.
-Fires in existing sites are permitted, although generators are not.
+Facilities include water (requires treating before drinking), septic toilets, and cold showers.

 North East Camping Zone – Moreton Island